This HTML file was generated by portable-php.

 How to generate this HTML file

-Get portable-php to render a collection of Markdown files to HTML.
+Get portable-php to convert to HTML a collection of Markdown files.

 - Write posts in